will-rice/will-rice/README.md

 ## 🚀 About

 I am a Machine Learning Engineer specializing in generative models for audio and computer vision.
-I hold a Master’s degree in Computer Science, with my thesis focused on applying generative models to subsurface imaging.
+I hold a Master’s degree in Computer Science, where my thesis focused on applying generative models to subsurface imaging.

 ## 🛠 Skills